ckan/ckan/doc/maintaining/configuration.rst

 Default value: ``false``

-When serving static files, set the ``X-Sendfile`` header instead of serving the data with Flask.
-Some web servers, such as Apache, recognize this and serve the data more efficiently.
-This only makes sense when using such a server.
-See :ref:`x-sendfile`.
+When serving static files, if this setting is ``True``, the applicatin will set the ``X-Sendfile`` header instead of serving the files directly with Flask.
+This will increase performance when serving the assets, but it requires that the web server (eg Nginx) supports the ``X-Sendfile`` header.
+See :ref:`x-sendfile` for more information.

 DataPusher Settings